f4z3r/gruvbox-material.nvim/README.md

 A port of [gruvbox-material](https://github.com/sainnhe/gruvbox-material) colorscheme for Neovim written in Lua.
 It does not aim to be 100% compatible with the mentioned repository, but rather focuses on keeping the existing scheme stable and to support popular plugins.
-This colorscheme supports both `dark` and `light` themes, based on configured background.
+This colorscheme supports both `dark` and `light` themes, based on configured background, and harder or softer contrasts.

 **Dark theme:**
 ![](./assets/dark.jpg)